niloysh/5g-monarch/labs/lab2/README.md

 # PromQL Terminology

-- **Query** - a PromQL query is not like `SQL (SELECT * FROM...)`, but consist of nested functions with each inner function returning the data described to the next outer function.
+- **Query** - a PromQL query is not like `SQL (SELECT * FROM...)`, rather consists of nested functions with each inner function returning the data described to the next outer function.
 An example query is given below.

     ```bash
     avg(rate(http_requests_total{status="200"}[5m])) by (job)
     ```

-- **Aggregation** - using operators that support combining elements from a single function, resulting in new results with fewer elements by combining values e.g., `(SUM, MIN, MAX, AVG...)`
+- **Aggregation** - using operators that support combining elements from a single function, resulting in new results with fewer elements by combining values, e.g., `(SUM, MIN, MAX, AVG...)`

 - **Filtering** - the act of removing metrics from a query result by exclusion, aggregation, or applying language functions to reduce the results.